 Since the beginning of the year, we have had a fabulous intern working for us at KW headquarters, Leah McGlone.
 Leah is currently pursuing her B.S. in Textiles with a knitwear focus at Philadelphia University.
 A little while ago, Leah asked to take a skein of Canopy Fingering in chiclet tree home with her and we happily obliged.
 A few days later, Leah returned to work with this lovely little kerchief.
 It took no time at all for her and Courtney to dub it the Springtime Bandito, a miniature version of the Springtime Bandit, a popular free triangular shawl pattern published by Kate in 2008.

-In order to make her lovely Bandito using just one skein of Canopy Fingering and size 5 needles, Leah worked the Set-Up and Body Charts on the Springtime Bandit pattern as written, then worked rows 1-22 of the Edge Chart, then she bound off knitwise on the next row.
+In order to make her lovely Bandito using just one skein of Canopy Fingering and size 5 needles, Leah worked the Set-Up and Body charts on the Springtime Bandit pattern as written, then worked rows 1-22 of the Edge charts, then she bound off knitwise on the next row.
 Perfect summer knitting and a lovely end result!